amiralles/contest/README.md

 	_ cant_access_members_on_null_pointers = assert => {
 		object obj = null;

-		// this way
+		// you can go this way
 		Expect(() => obj.ToString()).ToThrow<NullReferenceException>();

 		// or this way
 		Expect(() => obj.ToString()).ErrMsg("Object reference not set to an instance of an object");

-		// or another way
+		// or this other way
 		Expect(() => obj.ToString()).ErrMsgContains("reference not set to an instance");
 	}